donaldcummins/detection/README.md

 | MRI-ESM2-0      | MRI          |
 | NorESM2-LM      | NCC          |

+# CMIP6 time series data
+Time series of annually-averaged historical global mean surface temperature from the 13 climate models in the table above are located in the CMIP6 directory.

 # Observational datasets
 The raw observational datasets are located in the [observations](https://github.com/donaldcummins/detection/tree/main/observations) directory, alongside a [table of source URLs](https://github.com/donaldcummins/detection/blob/main/observations/SOURCES.md) with dates of access.